Skip to content

 Anaconda

-Anaconda is a package management system and environment management system for installing multiple versions of software packages and their dependencies and switching between them.
+Anaconda is a package and environment management system for installing multiple versions of software packages and their dependencies, and for switching between them.

 • Anaconda3: A full distribution with many pre-installed packages.

-• Mamba: A faster alternative to conda for package management, compatible with conda environments.
+• Mamba: A faster, drop-in replacement for Conda, compatible with Conda environments.

 New Anaconda3 Version

-Starting 12/16/2024, the latest of Anaconda3 has been installed in the WI-HPC Cluster and is new the default.
-This may cause issues with environments built with the older version.
-To avoid any issues, we recommend that you rebuild your environments using the newest version.
-You may also (but not recommended) use the older version with module load Anaconda3/2022.05.
+Starting 12/16/2024, the latest version of Anaconda3 has been installed on the WI-HPC Cluster and is now the default.
+This may cause issues with environments built using older versions.
+To avoid problems, we recommend rebuilding your environments using the newest version.
+You may also (not recommended) use the older version with:

 Best Practices

-1. Only use the centrally installed version of Anaconda3, as this is the only version that IT will support.
+1. Only use the centrally installed version of Anaconda3—this is the only version supported by IT.
 See Initializing Conda.

-3. If you aren't sure what to do, reach out to the IT Help Desk via the Wistar Help Center
+3. If you're unsure what to do, reach out to the IT Help Desk via the Wistar Help Center.

 Using Anaconda

 Anaconda3 is available via the module load Anaconda3 command.
-This the centrally installed version of conda that is available to all users and the only version that IT will support.
-Some users choose to install conda or similar versions in their home directory and/or lab share.
-IT will not support or help with Anaconda installed in other locations such as home directory or lab share.
+This is the centrally installed version of Conda available to all users and the only version supported by IT.
+Some users choose to install Conda or similar tools in their home directory or lab share—these are not supported by IT.

 Initializing Conda